athulrajneoito/neoito-playbook/docs/agile/core-expectations/README.md

-#Agile core expectations - What we expect in brief
+# Agile core expectations

 This section contains core expectations for agile practices in CSE:

 - It should stay concise and link to external documentation for details.
 - Each section contains a list of core expectations and suggestions:
   - **Core expectations** are what each dev team is expected to aim for.
   - **Suggestions** *are not* expectations.
-They are our learned experiences for meeting those expectations and can be adopted and modified to suit the project.
+They are our learned experience for meeting those expectations, and can be adopted and modified to suit the project.

 **Notes:**

 - We prefer the usage of "process lead" over "scrum master".
 It describes the same role.
-- **"Crew"**, in this document, refers to the entire team working on a project (dev team, dev lead, PM, etc.).
+- **"Crew"**, in this document, refers to the entire team working on an project (dev team, dev lead, PM, etc.).
-- We follow Agile principles and usually Scrum.
+- We follow Agile principles and usually [Scrum](https://www.scrum.org/resources/what-is-scrum)

 ## Overall expectations for a project

 - The crew is predictable in their delivery.
 - The crew makes relevant adjustments and shares these transparently.
 - Roles and Responsibilities are clarified and agreed before the project starts.